effect-handlers/effects-rosetta-stone/README.md

 2. Describe the language in the section *Languages* below.
 Use `my-language` as the section name.
 Please provide links to the language home page and installation instructions.
-3. Implement at least one example in your language.
+3. Implement at least one [example instance](#how-to-contribute-an-example-instance) in your language.

 ### How to contribute a new example

 To add a completely new example, follow these steps:

-1. Create a lower-case folder `example-x` that will contain the example.
+1. Pick a lower case folder name for the example, e.g., `example-x`.
-2. Create `example-x/README.md` and write a general description of the problem.
+2. Create a lower-case folder `examples/example-x` that will contain the example and put in it `README.md` with a general description of the example.
 Please follow the format of existing example descriptions.
-3. Implement at least one example so that it is clear what needs to be implemented.
+3. Implement at least one [example instance](#how-to-contribute-an-example-instance) so that it is clear what needs to be implemented.

-### How to contribute a new example instance
+### How to contribute an example instance

-To contribute an implementation of `example-x` in `language-y`, create the folder `example-x/language-y` and put the examples in it.
-If you have language-specific comments about the example, put them in `example-x/language-y/README.md`.
+To implement an example instance of `example-x` in `language-y`, create `examples/example-x/language-y` and populate it, following the [repository structure](#repository-structure) guidelines.

 You may show several variants of the example.
 We recommend that you put them in separate files, comment on them on the `README.md` file, and clearly mark one of the examples as the *main* one.
 The main example is the one that people should look at first.

-### What if an example cannot be done in my language?
+### How to contribute an example non-instance

-We want to know about it!
-You should still include your language under the example, but without source code, or maybe with a partial solution.
-In the `README.md` you can explain what prevents the language from implementing the example.
+If something cannot be naturally implemented in your language, we want to know about it!
+Create the folder `examples/example-x/language-y` and put in it `README.md` which explains what the problem is.

+You may add a *partial*, *simplified*, or *modified* implementation, in which case you should explicitly describe the changes you made in `README.md`.

 ### May I improve other people's code?